SarahToscano/SarahToscano/README.md

 💻 **FullStack Web Developer**

 I do my internership at Paraíba State Court of Auditors (in portuguese, Tribunal de Contas do Estado da Paraíba - TCE PB) as Fullstack Web Developer, where I perform problem analysis, solution design, coding and tests (TestDriven Development - TDD).

 Technologies used: API Java (SpringBoot), Java Script, Angular, TypeScript, API Rest and Oauth2.

 ⚙️ **Hardware Developer**

 In my resarch projects at Digital Systems Laboratory from UFPB I has been developing a real time simulator of energy power systems in a Field Programmable Gate Array (FPGA).
 Then, I use Verilog to create the project modules and VHDL/System verilog to its verification tests.
-I create an web interface to this simulator to facilitate the developement of module design for users, it was developed with React and Node.js.
+I created a web interface to facilitate the developement of module design for users. it was developed with React and Node.js.

 ---